sntung41406/sntung41406.github.io/_pages/publications.md

 {% include base_path %}

+Please see the [homepage](https://jimmyrisk.github.io/) for a brief explanation of current research projects.

 ## Research Interests

 My research primarily focuses on **Gaussian processes** (GPs), a Bayesian non-parametric based modelling method.
 I have used GPs as a tool in a variety of disciplines including